MohAlbakerKaw/FaceDetector/README.md

 Data augmentation is going to increase the images in our dataset.

 Transfer learning is going to provide us with a trained model to recognize faces to build upon.

-Hyperparameter tuning is going to record the best hyperparameters for our deep model.